-Use of 'throw' for exception specification was deprecated in C++11 and replaced by a 'noexcept' specifier.
-Similar to 'throw()', this specifier indicates that a function is intended not to throw any exceptions.
-The main difference is that 'noexcept' enables certain compiler optimizations, because the specifier allows the program to terminate without unwinding the call stack if for any reason an exception still occurs.
+The 'noexcept' specifier indicates that a function is intended not to throw any exceptions.
+The main benefit of using 'noexcept' is that it enables certain compiler optimizations, because the specifier allows the program to terminate without unwinding the call stack if for any reason an exception still occurs.

 '''

-void foo() noexcept {} // may not throw exceptions
+void foo() noexcept {} // must not throw exceptions

+void bar() {} // may throw exceptions

 '''